dwaan/nodejs-adb-wrapper/README.md

-# nvidia-shield-adb
+# Node.JS Android Bridge wrapper

-Helper to connect NVIDIA Shield using Node.js exec and ADB command
+A Node.JS module to connect Android devices using ADB.